QWERTYghri/ARPv3-C/doc/manual-ARPv3-new.md

 Bus.h is used to set a module to create buses.
 A `Bus` type is used to set up a address space for a Cpu.
 In ARPv3.h, the setBus function is used to alter an argument `ARP` struct that contains a Bus type that the functions map out to.

+A bus struct contains a set of pointers that can contain a sector of bytes that all max out to 0xFFFF bytes.
+It's set up to setMem to alloc the memory sectors in the Bus* map.
+The Read/Write is set to allocate to those different sectors.